Zibaldone

 World citizen with a notebook in hand to write, sketch and tell stories with all senses present.

 This blog is a zibaldone in itself — part notebook, part stage, where fragments turn into text, images, and sometimes motion.
-Mostly on keeping a zibaldone, Provence, sketching and stories of all kind.
+More about me.

 Recent Posts